KDE/digikam-doc/image_editor/enhancement_tools.rst

     - Between all the the various parameters, depending of the filter selected, increasing the iterations have to be done carefully, as the times can increase exponentially before to see the result.

-We suggest to spend some time exploring all the available effects in G'MIC-Qt, as you can find really interesting artistic solutions for you photo.
+It's suggested to explore all the available effects in G'MIC-Qt, as you can find really interesting artistic solutions for your photo.